IordanTyparow/sunglaProject/README.md

 ## Available Scripts

-In project directory, you can run:
+In client directory, you can run:

 ### `npm run dev`